Stephan0027/Frontend_Cinema/README.md

 The project contains of a set of jsx files that are responsible for different parts of the webpage.
 This is a distinctive react feature that makes it possible to create a webpage in a more modular way.
 Below the various jsx files are explained.

 ### Main.jsx
-This is the **Main.jsx** file the is run and wherin all other components are included.
+This is the **Main.jsx** file that is run and wherin all other components are included.

 ### App.jsx
 The **App.jsx** is called inside the **Main.jsx**.
 It includes the main "skeleton" of the webpage which can be seen in the return statement.
 This is made up of the header and the body.
 The last one mentioned include route paths to various parts of the webpage.
 Each one of them is linked to a specific jsx file.